-Students with undergraduate degrees, who would like to enroll in classes for personal enrichment or to satisfy prerequisite graduate course requirements, may enroll as a non-degree student.
-The senior associate dean of graduate studies is the advisor for all non-degree students and approves all registrations, drop/adds and withdrawals.
+Students who have completed their undergraduate degrees, who would like to enroll in classes for personal enrichment or to satisfy prerequisite graduate course requirements, may enroll as a non-degree student.
+Natalie Cowan, Graduate Coordinator in the School of Graduate Studies is the advisor for all non-degree students and approves all registrations, drop/adds and withdrawals.

 - Students may enroll in undergraduate and graduate level courses.
 Continuing in non-degree status is at the discretion of the dean of Graduate Studies.

-- Applicants who want to transfer coursework into graduate degree programs should seek early advice from the departments where they intend to apply.
+- Applicants who want to later transfer coursework into a graduate degree seeking program should seek early advice from the program where they intend to apply.
 This will ensure that courses taken as non-degree students will satisfy departmental requirements.

-- Non-degree students should not assume admission to any graduate degree program, or that all coursework will transfer into a program.
+- Students should not assume that entering as a non-degree will later grant admission to any graduate degree program, or that all coursework will transfer into a program.

-- Students considering transfer into a degree program need a minimum matriculation of two semesters and six semester hours of coursework.
+- Students considering continuing into a degree program need to have completed a minimum matriculation of two semesters and six semester hours of coursework.

 - Non-degree students are limited to 21 hours of coursework in one program.
-To continue taking courses in a program, the student must be accepted into the graduate degree program.
+To continue taking courses in a program, the student must apply online and be formally accepted into the graduate degree program by the School of Graduate Studies.

 Non-degree students are ineligible for federal financial aid.